- Description

 Absolute is positioned from the closest positioned container.

 Fixed is fixed in position on the page, other content should scroll while it sits still.
-Fixed is not currently supported by IE.- Example
+Fixed is not currently supported by IE.See also:

 - Values